 Marc Johnson, MD

 Marc Johnson attended undergraduate at BYU, then medical school at the University of Utah, and then completed Family Medicine Residency at McKay-Dee.
 Since that time, he has worked for Intermountain in Layton, practicing a full scope of Family Practice including hospital care, urgent care, obstetrics, and teaching residents.
 He has had an interest in international health, and has been involved in medical care in rural Haiti for the past 10 years.
 He has also enjoyed being involved in physician education through the Ogden Surgical Medical Society.
-For the past 2 years, he has had the privilege of volunteering at the Diabetes Clinic at the Seager Clinic.
+For the past 3 years, he has had the privilege of volunteering at the Diabetes Clinic at the Seager Clinic.
 He and his wife have 4 children.
-He is honored to join the Seager Clinic Board.
+He is honored to be part of the Seager Clinic Board.